nknorg/nkn/README.md

 ## Deployment

-**Note: this repository is in the early development stage and may not have all functions working properly.
-It should be used only for testing now.**

-**Q:** I want to run this node, but have no idea about programming or temrinal.
+**Q:** I want to run this node, but have no idea about programming or terminal.
 What should I do?

 **A:** Easiest for you will be to follow [docker instructions](#building-using-docker) below.
 Docker will take care of quite a lot of things for you.